Jane Bennett is the m Read more [...]

-All of the staff can be seen on the company website here and funerals are conducted by Tina, Chris, Matthew, Mark and Ian.
+All of the staff can be seen on the company website here and funerals are conducted by Jane, Tina, Martyn, Denise, Bridget, Josh or Lisa.

 Unrivalled dedication to supporting families throughout their bereavement, and a real commitment to the community around them.
 Bennetts is an exceptionally caring and considerate business.
 You will be in the safest of hands here.